mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/DEMO.md

 ## Reverse Test

+Simulates a problem with the vehicle putting iteself into reverse when
+it was given a forward motion from the local planner.
 Tests ability to recover from suddenly being put into reverse while still
-receiving the forward waypoint stream for position and speed.
-The negative
-velocity control signal triggers reverse.
+receiving the forward waypoint stream for position.
+The negative of velocity control signal triggers reverse.
 A zero velocity signal puts on the
 brakes.
 Then the car puts itself back into forward gear.